Caitlin Zaring

 - AS, Biology, Roane State Community College, 2018

-Value-Added Dairy Enterprises, Consumer's Desires for Farmstead Milk, Economics
+Value-Added Dairy Enterprises, Consumer's Preferences for Farmstead Dairy Products, Economic Decision Support Tools

 - My research looks at value-added dairies from both the processor and the consumer side.